CatChenal/MCCE4-Alpha/doc/DevManual.md

 ### Global Constants and Default Values

 ### Run options
 Command line options are processed in file bin/lib/args.py.
-Options are converted to appropriate date types and stored as class elements.
+Options are converted to appropriate data types and stored as class elements.

 Importing run options module in bin directory:
 `from modules.args import *`